 Who is ABOG?

-The American Board of Obstetrics and Gynecology (ABOG) board certifies physicians in Obstetrics and Gynecology and in four subspecialties: Female Pelvic Medicine and Reconstructive Surgery; Gynecologic Oncology; Maternal-Fetal Medicine; and Reproductive Endocrinology and Infertility.
+The American Board of Obstetrics and Gynecology (ABOG) board certifies physicians in Obstetrics and Gynecology and in five subspecialties: Complex Family Planning; Female Pelvic Medicine and Reconstructive Surgery; Gynecologic Oncology; Maternal-Fetal Medicine; and Reproductive Endocrinology and Infertility.

 Here's a quick video to familiarize yourself with ABOG.